Contact with the outside world

 If the inmate cannot afford the costs of correspondence, the prison administration can provide enough to send letters (paragraph 18, chapter 5 of the regulations of the Ministry of Justice).

-Correspondence is subject to censorship
+Mail exchanged is subject to control

 Correspondence is systematically censored in closed units.
 Censorship can sometimes be carried out in the semi-open units.
 Correspondence is never censored in open units.